BASQUE COUNTRYSIDE - GETARIA - KAIA-KAIPE - POST 1

 Pulpo a la parrilla con puré de patatas (grilled octopus with potato puree)

 The fish here is sold by the kg, so be careful when ordering.
-Our turbot for two was 1.2 kg and cost €80.40, so it was not cheap!
+Our turbot for two weighed 1.2 kg and cost €80.40, so it wasn't cheap!

 Rodaballo a la parrilla (grilled turbot)